modrzew/gumtree-scraper/README.md

 extra effort to ensure we're not looking through an offer twice (thus wasting time).

-And on top of that - it was a fun side project.
+And on top of that - it was a fun side project to mess with React and Redux.

 ## License